This scenario introduce a new infrastructure to refactor and port the current implementation of the network chaos plugins

 for the common module settings please refer to the documentation.

 ingress: filters the incoming traffic on one or more ports.
-If set one or more network interfaces must be specifiedegress: filters the outgoing traffic on one or more ports.target: the pod name (if label_selector not set)interfaces: a list of network interfaces where the incoming traffic will be filteredports: the list of ports that will be filteredprotocols: the ip protocols to filter (tcp and udp)taints: List of taints for which tolerations need to created.
+If set one or more network interfaces must be specifiedegress: filters the outgoing traffic on one or more ports.target: the pod name (if label_selector not set)interfaces: a list of network interfaces where the incoming traffic will be filteredports: the list of ports that will be filteredprotocols: the ip protocols to filter (tcp and udp)taints: List of taints for which tolerations need to be created.
 Example: [“node-role.kubernetes.io/master:NoSchedule”]

 Usage